opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 We saw in 2019, based on some of the really awful things that he wrote about, like Epstein and his associates, he was removed from the board of the FSF and from his presidential position, and then he was reinstated recently.
 I and a number of people organized a petition to say “no, like, this isn't okay, we need to hold people accountable for this behavior”.
 We can't just say enough time has passed, everybody's forgotten about it.
 We don't see any evidence that the people that he's harmed have had that addressed in a meaningful way.
 He cannot be in a leadership position, so long as he refuses to address these things.
 And I was really shocked at how much of the community mobilized behind us.
 I think there was a group of a dozen of us who organized this open letter.
 We had an outrageous number of signatures, I think 3000 signatures or something like that.
 We organized the whole thing on GitHub.
 So it was in and of itself, an open source project.
 And we had over a dozen translations contributed -- it was really great.

-**Amanda Casari**: You stopped taking signatures after 24 hours, right?
+**amanda casari**: You stopped taking signatures after 24 hours, right?

 **Elana Hashman**: There were so many, I think it was about a week.
 We were just totally, totally overwhelmed.
 And we also got to test GitHub's moderation tools; we took them to their limit.
 Because we soon discovered how much work it was going to be in order to ensure a good environment for people to be able to contribute.
 So we saw, for example, all sorts of brigading accounts, we had basically 24-hour people monitoring GitHub for abuse, and we had a one hour SLA.
 We had a team handing off amongst each other, no particular person had to deal with the whole thing or be the figurehead, and when people started to get stressed, we tapped them out.
 It was really exciting to be able to do something like that.
 To be able to organize all of these people together, we said “look like we've all been doing this thing.
 We want this to be a safe, welcoming environment, we need to hold people accountable for their behavior, whether or not they're really famous”.

 Similarly, not so much in the area of fame, but an individual who I will not name, Debian recently released a statement on because this individual has been harassing a very large number of project members very publicly, sometimes with calls to violence.
 That sort of thing just used to be tolerated within open source – like that was just the cost of doing business.
 I remember, I think Leonard Poettering, who's the author of systemd and a number of other utilities, originally, he was tweeting about all the death threats that he got for writing the software.
 I don't want to work in an industry where I throw something out there and I get death threats.
 That's totally unacceptable.
 But that was just considered to be the cost of doing business for so long.
 So I'm really glad that as open source welcomes more of the world into its circles, that we're seeing that sort of thing meaningfully addressed, and in ways that like a majority of people get behind it and we're not just leaving individuals out to dry to deal with that sort of harassment.

-**Amanda Casari**: Yeah, I think it's been wonderful to see even just the time that I've been involved in technology and open source the change of moving from people talking about what should and should not be done that is acceptable in an environment in a community, to creating structures in organization.
+**amanda casari**: Yeah, I think it's been wonderful to see even just the time that I've been involved in technology and open source the change of moving from people talking about what should and should not be done that is acceptable in an environment in a community, to creating structures in organization.
 Coming together with collective action to really fundamentally make those changes There was research done by actually one of my peers at UVM, a group of people found the best possible counter to organize hate speech is organized counter-hate speech.
 So the idea that you can't fragment when people are organized in a specific way and targeting people in a way that is hurtful and harmful as a community.
 Like you have to have that organization, that structure, and not just the power of numbers, but also a way to fundamentally counter that, so that they can't succeed and take over as a minority in an environment.

 # Collective action at scale